KC-7/jest-simon-game/README.md

 ## Credits

-I learned the information in this project through the Code Institue.
+I learned the information in this project through the Code Institute.